Does Hawaii have state overtime laws that are different from federal law?

 Does Hawaii have a minimum wage that is different from federal law?

 Employers cannot decrease the minimum wage by the cost to provide uniforms that are primarily for the convenience of the employer.
-Employers, however, can use tips and gratuities to reduce the minimum wage required to $7.25.
+Employers, however, can use tips and gratuities to reduce the minimum wage required to $9.35.
 Employers can also deduct the reasonable cost of providing board, lodging or other facilities from the minimum wage.
+Wages and tips together must equal at least $7.00 more than minimum wage.

 The following employees may be paid at a rate below the minimum wage: